YasinAtLinux/Termux-Debian-Login/README.md

 ```
 source ~/.bashrc
 ```
+And you are good to go.
+You can modify script to your liking as long as logic remains intact.

 ---

-Additional Information
+## Additional Information

-The scripts are designed to integrate seamlessly with your existing .bashrc configuration.
+- The scripts are designed to integrate seamlessly with your existing .bashrc configuration.

-Ensure you have the correct usernames in the relevant login scripts for each environment.
+- Ensure you have the correct usernames in the relevant login scripts for each environment.

 ### > Disclaimer: These scripts have been tested and work as expected.
 However, you are solely responsible for ensuring proper execution and adjustments based on your system.